 Be over 18 years old

-Ideally have experience caring for pets (but we do provide training and ongoing support ).
 If caring for pregnant females or mums with kittens, experience is essential.
-We'll carefully match a cat or cats to you.

 A calm home, with no young children (as the type of cat who needs fostering will need peace and quiet)